Seán MacMahon: Army crisis

-Retirement and death
+Personal life

+MacMahon married Lucinda Fitzgerald on Thursday 27 November 1919 in the Church of Saint Andrew, Westland Row, Dublin, that same church that he had helped save from being destroyed.
+They went to Ulster for their honeymoon to see Seán MacEntee, at that time vice commandant of the Belfast Brigade of the IRA.
+Their first home was in Heytesbury Street, in Dublin.
+MacMahon was the brother in-law of Commandant Theobald Wolfe Tone FitzGerald, the painter of the Irish Republic Flag that flew over the GPO during the Easter Rising in 1916.
+The MacMahons had three children: Terry, Kathleen and Seán.

-He retired through ill health in January 1927.
-Asked to go into politics he declined.
-The Army provided him with a house, Coolgarif in Stillorgan.
-He only stayed here a short time before buying a house himself in Dundrum, then County Dublin now Dublin 14.
-The house was called Meadowbrook.
-Here he stayed with his wife, Lucinda and 3 children Terence (Terry), Kathleen (Kanki) and Seán (Seánog).
+He retired through ill health in January 1927 but declined to go into politics.
+The State provided him with a house, Coolgarif, in Stillorgan.
+He only stayed here a short time before buying a house "Meadowbrook" in Dundrum.

-He died on 26 March 1955 and is buried with his wife and two of his children in Deansgrange cemetery.
+MacMahon died on 26 March 1955 and is buried with his wife and two of his children in Deansgrange cemetery.
 He received a full state funeral.
-A memorial committee formed and thanks to them his grave is marked with a Celtic cross.
+A memorial committee formed and, thanks to them, his grave is marked with a Celtic cross.

-Memorial Bridge

 In 1966 a new bridge at Boland's Mill between Ringsend and Pearse Street was opened in his name.
-President Eamonn de Valera unveiled the plaques.
-Before the ceremony members of the Dublin Brigade IRA formed up outside 144 Pearse Street, the old Battalion HQ, under the command of Comdt Vincent Byrne and headed by a colour party under Mr P. Buttner and the St Brigid's Brass Band they marched to the Seán Mac Mahon Bridge.
+President de Valera unveiled the plaques.
+Before the ceremony members of the Dublin Brigade IRA formed up outside 144 Pearse Street, the old Battalion HQ, under the command of Vincent Byrne.
 This bridge was rebuilt in 2008 and rededicated in his name on 30 May 2008.